 This section is dedicated to explaining how to create more advanced applications using the unmodified LEGO EV3 firmware.
 The program can be used immediately with a skid/steer robot built using the Lego Mindstorms EV3 kit.
 After compiling the first test programs, readers will be able to remote control the robot using the keyboard as shown below.

 The following instructions assume that the GNU Cross Compiler has been already installed and the process of compiling, and running programs in the EV3 brick is well understood.

 The Robot Navigation software uses C++ shared libraries that are not available in the EV3 Linux operating system.
 Therefore the compiler must be instructed to statically link the libraries during compilation time.
 This method creates quite large executable files as the external functions have to be embedded in the executable.
-I have provided instructions for Linux and Windows users.
+I have provided instructions for Linux, Mac and Windows users.
 The software is been updated regularly, so it is advisable to check for updates.

 Download all the program files from the Robonav Github repository using the following command: